How Technology is Perpetuating Laziness Among Children, Adults Alike

-What I saw, Reports from Berlin is a collection of essays by Joseph Roth.
+"What I saw, Reports from Berlin" is a collection of essays by Joseph Roth.
 In this report, Roth (2004), a journalist and novelist presents a general picture of the Weimar Republic during the twentieth century.
-Most of the reports presented by the author chronicle the underside of Berlin including the rise of criminals, Jewish immigrants and other issues as a result of developments in the twentieth century.
+Most of the reports presented by the author chronicles the underside of Berlin including the rise of criminals, Jewish immigrants and other issues as a result of developments in the twentieth century.
 Among the topics noted in the book include displacement of persons, the rise in the pleasure industry, Bohemians and Bourgeoisie and Look Back in Anger.

 Today, people can carry out most of their jobs/work using computers, be it at the comfort of their homes or offices and making them to have less need of getting up and walking around.
-A vast majority of families is stuck in front of their television sets, and many children spend most of their time at home playing with game.
+A vast majority of families are stuck in front of their television sets, and many children spend most of their time at home playing games on smartphones.
 As a result, many children and even adults are becoming lazier as they continue to entertain themselves whilst sitting in front of some sort of technology.
 Therefore, I tend to agree with Roth that developments in today’s world, may not only last long but may be harmful if not handled well.